Last update: Nov. 30, 2019

-The nursing infant may be latched on to the inflamed breast without bad consequences for the child.
+The nursing infant may be latched on to the inflamed breast without bad consequences for the child (Lawrence 2013).
 Emptying of the breast is important for treatment, with the baby being the most effective extractor.
 Better results are obtained with a continued lactation during the treatment with antibiotics.
 Incidentally, the baby may refuse sucking the breast because a salted flavor of the milk, in which case, it should be manually or mechanically pumped.

 Medication used for the treatment of mastitis, such as antibiotics and anti-inflammatory drugs, is compatible with breastfeeding (see Ibuprofen, Paracetamol, Cloxacillin, Cefalexin, Cefadroxil, Clavulanic-Amoxicillin)